 Data observability vs data quality

-Just like data observability enables data monitoring, it enables data quality too.
+Data observability enables and improves data quality.
 Data quality is often expressed in the six dimensions of accuracy, completeness, consistency, timeliness, validity, and uniqueness.

-I’ve found that in the business world, the reality is data quality is a binary metric.
+I’ve found that among business stakeholders, the reality is data quality is considered a binary metric.
 Your CFO doesn’t come up to you and say, “the data was accurate but out of date so I’m considering it to be of average quality.”

 With a data observability solution in place, data teams can ensure they have high data quality.